Concordant Reference by Frans Vermeulen – 1st Edition

 Concordant Reference: Complete Classic Materia Medica 1st Edition is a revised and updated Materia Medica of 1,209 remedies with expanded Sensation, Mind, and Dream sections.
-In this text, Vermeulen adds 362 remedies to his previous materia medica, Concordant Materia Medica.
-Concordant Reference 1st Edition includes family information and chemical formulas based on information from 10 reference Materia Medicas, published between 1790-1930.
+Vermeulen has added 362 remedies to his previous Materia Medica, Concordant Materia Medica.
+Concordant Reference 1st Edition includes family information and chemical formulas based on details from 10 reference Materia Medicas published between 1790 and 1930.

-The new Concordant Reference contains more information and more remedies and reflects the changes that have occurred in homeopathic techniques and scientific knowledge in recent years.
-Concordant Reference builds on the foundation of the classic materia medica from venerated authors, bringing it all into the modern world of contemporary homeopaths, addressing their needs for accurate information.
-The identity of remedy sources has been checked and verified, as well as corrected when needed.
+The new Concordant Reference contains more information and more remedies, reflecting recent changes in homeopathic techniques and scientific knowledge.
+Building upon the foundation of classic Materia Medica by revered authors, this reference bridges the gap to the modern world of contemporary homeopaths, addressing their need for accurate information.
+The identity of remedy sources has been verified and corrected when necessary.

 The book includes: